 Though I managed to get jobs, I did not last very long because I just could not maturely handle interpersonal relationships.
 Every slight or minor rejection was enough to make me incommunicado.
 I did not have the skills to handle the workplace as an adult.
 I’d behave like a hurt child.

 However, as a mother, I managed to play the role of a good enough mother since I did have good enough mothering as a child.
 But it was more like playing house.
 I did not actually feel any love or joy.
 And I was constantly overwhelmed with intrusive memories of abuse, and rejection.
 I had to struggle to push down the rage and anger which were easily triggered.
 It was a constant battle to keep that hurt and angry girl from surfacing.

 Oh, there were times when I’d blow out.
 But from a young age, my perceptive son (since he did get enough of attached mothering, co-sleeping, and breastfeeding on demand for the first 2 years) knew Mommie only has me.
 So if I’d overreact he’d just reject me.
 Which was a good tactic because I could not tolerate being rejected by the only person in my life.
 I’d immediately correct my behavior.

 Mirror Neurons Get Activated

-It was 4 years ago, while on a brief vacation my son was confidently negotiating with the hotel manager that it struck me, ‘Hey, that’s my son.’
+It was 4 years ago, while on a brief vacation my son was confidently negotiating with the hotel manager and it struck me, ‘Hey, that’s my son.’
 It was like watching a movie and strongly identifying with the characters, hoping to be in their shoes.

 Like a bolt of lightning, I realized that it was real, that I was actually the mother of that 15-year-old boy.
 Suddenly, I was filled with pride and joy.
-A long-forgotten memory triggered my brain’s frozen mirror-neurons – ‘that’s what my mother must have felt when she watched me competently helping out.’
+A long-forgotten memory triggered my brain’s frozen mirror neurons – ‘that’s what my mother must have felt when she watched me competently helping out.’

 The Power of Limbic Revision